Intel-Core-i9-cpu/Spark-IDE-Editor/README.md

 # Spark-IDE-Editor
 Uses the "Index.html" file from Penguinmod's editor.
+I noticed that the editor was "editor.html" on Penguinmods page, and that got me thinking.
+I went to the Penguinmod Editor repo, and found this INCREDIBLY long and huge file, and as I was copying it, I was like: "Yep, this is the file!".
+I was planning to put the code directly into the Spark IDE website, but then I thought, "Why not put this on a Github.io site?
+It's a index.html!".